 Problems Questions

 Problems exist in every business.
 A few of them are quite obvious, but most of them lie under the surface and require a bit of prodding to uncover.
-At this stage of the SPIN selling framework, the goal of a salesperson is to help the prospect identify both the clear issues the company is experiencing and the more obscure challenges which the prospect may not immediately recognize.
+At this stage of the SPIN selling framework, the goal of a salesperson is to help the prospect identify the clear issues the company is experiencing and the more obscure challenges that the prospect may not immediately recognize.
 To do this effectively, the questioning must move from direct yes or no questions about known issues to more open-ended questions about possible problems.

 Remember, it is always more effective if a potential customer can discover the problems on his own rather than being told which problems exist by someone else.